antimomentum/rootless-docker/ubuntu20/halo/README.md

 Note: While using a variable (i) lets us set things like the container name, the actual public destination port will be randomly assigned by the Linux kernel.

+# Scripting

+For running testuser Docker scripts from outside the testuser account you'll want to incude the same function we put into .bashrc at the top of your script:

+    docker() {
+    su - testuser -c "docker $*"
+    }